Jiří Veselý: 2022: Second victory over Djokovic, first ATP 500 final

 In March, Veselý competed at the Challenger di Roseto degli Abruzzi II.
 As the top seed, he lost in the first round to Nino Serdarušić.
 Seeded fourth at the Andalucía Challenger, he reached the semifinals where he was defeated by Jaume Munar.
 At the Grand Prix Hassan II in Marrakesh, he retired in the third set during his first-round match against Malek Jaziri.
 In Estoril, he lost in the first round to qualifier Hugo Dellien.
 At the Mutua Madrid Open, he fell in the first round of qualifying to David Goffin.
 At Roland Garros, he was beaten in the first round by Steve Johnson.

 Veselý started his grass-court season at the Nottingham Open.
 Seeded second, he lost in the first round to British tennis player, Ryan Peniston.
 Seeded second at the Ilkley Trophy, he made it to the quarterfinals where he was defeated by fifth seed and eventual finalist, Jack Sock.
 At Wimbledon, he reached the third round where he lost to 30th seed and world No. 32, Tommy Paul.

 After Wimbledon, Veselý played at the Hall of Fame Open.
 Seeded seventh, he withdrew from his second-round match against Steve Johnson.

 In August, Veselý competed at the Odlum Brown Vancouver Open.
 Seeded second, he lost in the second round to Gilles Simon.
 Seeded second at the Championnats Banque Nationale de Granby, he was defeated in the first round by American qualifier Aidan Mayo.
 At the US Open, he lost in the first round to 20th seed and world No. 23, Dan Evans.

-Coaching
+2023–24: Return to the Tour, Major third round, back to top 300

+Veselý entered the 2023 Surbiton Trophy using protected ranking.
+He won his first ATP tour level match after his return at the 2023 Wimbledon Championships defeating 22nd seed Sebastian Korda also with protected ranking.
+Again using his protected ranking, Veselý matched his best performance in the US Open by reaching the third round.
+He defeated qualifier Enzo Couacaud and 20th seed Francisco Cerúndolo, both in five sets but lost to qualifier Borna Gojo.

+Coaches

-Veselý's current coaches are Jaroslav Navrátil and Dusan Lojda.
-In December 2015 Veselý began to work with Tomáš Krupa, formerly the longtime coach of Tomáš Berdych.
+Veselý's former coaches were Jaroslav Navrátil and Dušan Lojda.
+In December 2015, Veselý began to work with Tomáš Krupa, formerly the longtime coach of Tomáš Berdych.